-Soumit Das: 2 hours

-Charan Shetty: 2 hours

-Joshi Dnyanesh Madhav: 2 hours

-Balmukund Agarwal: 2 hours

-3. Plan for next week (member wise): After gone through the questionnaire in much details madam suggested us to lot more changes required than she initially thought.
-So she would recommend us do the survey after our exams and vacation in March. she will let us know her detailed comments in the meantime and we can discuss it again in the class on 10th March.she told us to focus on the reading material she circulated.
+3. Plan for next week (member wise): She recommended us to do the survey after our exams and vacation in March. she will let us know her detailed comments in the meantime and we can discuss it again in the class on 10th March.Also a literature survey on

+Papers forwarded had to be done.

 4. Total time spent till now (in hours): 28 hours.